Work90210/CryptoWave/docs/07-development/guide.md

 ### 9.1.
 How to Contribute

 1.  **Fork the Repository:** Fork the official CryptoWave repository to your GitHub account.
-2.  **Clone Your Fork:** Clone your forked repository to your local machine:
+2.  **Clone Your Fork:** Clone your forked repository to your local machine.
     ```bash
     git clone https://github.com/<your-username>/CryptoWave.git
     cd CryptoWave
     ```
-3.  **Add Upstream Remote:** Add the original repository as an upstream remote:
+3.  **Set Upstream Remote:** Add the original repository as an upstream remote.
     ```bash
     git remote add upstream https://github.com/Work90210/CryptoWave.git
     ```
-4.  **Keep Your Fork Synced:** Before starting new work, sync your `main` branch with the upstream `main` branch:
+4.  **Keep Your Fork Synced:** Regularly pull changes from the upstream repository.
     ```bash
-    git checkout main
+    git checkout main # Or develop
-    git fetch upstream
+    git pull upstream main # Or develop
-    git merge upstream/main
-    git push origin main
+    git push origin main # Or develop
     ```
-5.  **Create a Feature Branch:** Create a new branch for your contribution as described in the [Development Workflow](#development-workflow).
+5.  **Create a Feature Branch:** Create a new branch for your contribution as described in Section 3.
-6.  **Make Your Changes:** Implement your feature or fix, adhering to the [Coding Standards and Conventions](#coding-standards-and-conventions).
-Write tests for your changes.
+6.  **Make Changes:** Implement your feature or fix.
+7.  **Test Your Changes:** Ensure all tests pass and write new tests if necessary.
-7.  **Commit Your Changes:** Commit your changes using Conventional Commits.
+8.  **Commit Your Changes:** Use conventional commits for your commit messages.
-8.  **Push to Your Fork:** Push your branch to your fork:
+9.  **Push to Your Fork:** Push your branch to your fork on GitHub.
-    ```bash
-    git push origin feature/<feature-name>
-    ```
-9.  **Open a Pull Request:** Open a Pull Request from your feature branch on your fork to the `develop` branch of the `Work90210/CryptoWave` repository.
+10. **Create a Pull Request:** Open a Pull Request from your fork's branch to the `develop` branch of the main CryptoWave repository.
-    *   Provide a clear title and description for your PR.
-    *   Reference any related issues (e.g., `Closes #123`).
-    *   Ensure all checks in the CI pipeline pass.

 ### 9.2.
+Code of Conduct

+*   Please adhere to the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/).

+### 9.3.
 Reporting Bugs

-If you find a bug, please report it by opening an issue on the GitHub repository.
+*   If you find a bug, please check if it has already been reported.

-*   **Provide a Clear Title:** Summarize the bug concisely.
-*   **Describe the Issue:** Explain the problem in detail.
-*   **Steps to Reproduce:** Provide clear, step-by-step instructions to reproduce the bug.
-*   **Expected vs. Actual Behavior:** Describe what you expected to happen and what actually happened.
-*   **Environment Details:** Include your OS, Flutter version, and any relevant device information.
-*   **Screenshots/Videos:** Attach relevant visual aids if possible.
+*   If not, open a new issue on the GitHub repository with a clear title, detailed description, steps to reproduce, expected behavior, and actual behavior.
+Include relevant logs or screenshots.

-### 9.3.
+### 9.4.
 Suggesting Features

-If you have an idea for a new feature, please open an issue to discuss it before starting implementation.
-This helps ensure alignment with project goals.
+*   For feature requests, open a new issue describing the proposed feature and its benefits.

 ## 10. Code Review Process

-Code reviews are a critical part of our development process to maintain code quality, share knowledge, and catch potential issues early.
+All code contributions must go through a code review process before being merged.

 ### 10.1.
-Pull Request Submission
+Pull Request Requirements

-*   Ensure your PR targets the `develop` branch.
-*   All automated checks (CI, linting) must pass.
-*   Provide a comprehensive description of the changes, including the problem solved and the approach taken.
-*   Link to any relevant issues.
+*   **Clear Description:** Provide a comprehensive description of the changes, including the problem solved, the solution, and any relevant context.
+Link to related issues.
+*   **Tests:** Ensure that all relevant tests are written and passing.
+*   **Code Formatting:** Code must be formatted according to the project's standards (`dart format`).
+*   **Linting:** Code must pass all linting checks (`dart analyze`).
+*   **No Breaking Changes:** Avoid introducing breaking changes without prior discussion and agreement.

 ### 10.2.
 Reviewer Responsibilities

-*   **Timeliness:** Review PRs promptly, typically within 1-2 business days.
-*   **Constructive Feedback:** Provide clear, actionable, and respectful feedback.
-Focus on the code, not the author.
+*   Reviewers should provide constructive feedback in a timely manner.
-*   **Thoroughness:** Review code for correctness, adherence to standards, potential bugs, performance implications, and security vulnerabilities.
+*   Focus on code quality, correctness, adherence to standards, and potential performance or security implications.
-*   **Approve or Request Changes:** Approve the PR if it meets all requirements, or request specific changes if necessary.
+*   Approve or request changes on the Pull Request.

 ### 10.3.
 Author Responsibilities

-*   **Respond to Feedback:** Address reviewer comments promptly and professionally.
+*   Address reviewer feedback promptly and politely.
-*   **Make Changes:** Implement requested changes or provide clear explanations if you disagree.
-*   **Push Updates:** Push updated code to your feature branch.
-The PR will automatically reflect these changes.
+*   Push updated code to the same branch.
-*   **Address Blocking Issues:** Resolve any blocking comments before the PR can be merged.
+*   Respond to comments and questions.

 ### 10.4.
-Merging Pull Requests
+Merging

-*   Once a PR has been approved by at least one reviewer and all automated checks pass, it can be merged.
-*   The PR should be merged into the `develop` branch.
+*   Once a Pull Request has been approved by at least one maintainer and all automated checks pass, it can be merged into the `develop` branch.
-*   The feature branch can be deleted after a successful merge.
+*   The PR author or a designated maintainer can perform the merge.

-This guide serves as the definitive resource for developing within the CryptoWave project.
-Adhering to these guidelines ensures a consistent, high-quality codebase and a productive development experience for all contributors.